News

 Learn More

-The three-part virtual training series on Trauma Proficient Practiced is designed specifically for professionals working with young children and their families in early childhood settings.
-The series will be offered periodically; each can be taken as a standalone course or participants can attend all three.
+The center’s online course on trauma is designed for professionals working with young children and their families in early childhood settings.
+The series will be offered periodically and each can be taken as a standalone course or participants can attend all three.

 Microsoft Teams links will be shared with participants after they register for the courses.